Shell (projectile): Rifled breech loaders

 The gun was also a breech-loader.
-Although attempts at breech-loading mechanisms had been made since medieval times, the essential engineering problem was that the mechanism couldn't withstand the explosive charge.
+Although attempts at breech-loading mechanisms had been made since medieval times, the essential engineering problem was that the mechanism could not withstand the explosive charge.
 It was only with the advances in metallurgy and precision engineering capabilities during the Industrial Revolution that Armstrong was able to construct a viable solution.
 Another innovative feature was what Armstrong called its "grip", which was essentially a squeeze bore; the 6 inches of the bore at the muzzle end was of slightly smaller diameter, which centered the shell before it left the barrel and at the same time slightly swaged down its lead coating, reducing its diameter and slightly improving its ballistic qualities.

 Rifled guns were also developed elsewhere – by Major Giovanni Cavalli and Baron Martin von Wahrendorff in Sweden, Krupp in Germany and the Wiard gun in the United States.
 However, rifled barrels required some means of engaging the shell with the rifling.
 Lead coated shells were used with the Armstrong gun, but were not satisfactory so studded projectiles were adopted.
 However, these did not seal the gap between shell and barrel.
 Wads at the shell base were also tried without success.

 In 1878, the British adopted a copper "gas-check" at the base of their studded projectiles and in 1879 tried a rotating gas check to replace the studs, leading to the 1881 automatic gas-check.
 This was soon followed by the Vavaseur copper driving band as part of the projectile.
 The driving band rotated the projectile, centered it in the bore and prevented gas escaping forwards.
 A driving band has to be soft but tough enough to prevent stripping by rotational and engraving stresses.
 Copper is generally most suitable but cupronickel or gilding metal were also used.